 We want to be better husbands, wives, fathers, mothers, sons, daughters, people.
 We want to be stronger, faster, and healthier—we know it’s going to take a lot of hard work and determination to get there.

 The more daunting the task, the sweeter the victory.
 We like being the underdog, because everybody loves a good underdog story.
 Life is hard, and it’s those that shut up and get things done that succeed.

 I want to be the best damn Steve Kamb that I can be, and that means I need to be in the best shape of my life and help others to do the same.
 I’m doing what I can to help build an army of incredibly intelligent, efficient, informed, and fit nerds.
 Don’t worry Mom, when we take over we’ll be using our powers for good, inspiring others to transform their own lives.

 Ultimately, we just want to make Optimus Prime proud.

 These are the eleven pillars of the Nerd Fitness Rebellion.
 For those who are interested in joining us:

-If you want to be part of a underground movement of underdogs that’s starting to make more noise with each passing day, join us.
-If you want to be part of a group of rebels dedicated and committed to getting results and encouraging others to do the same, join us.
+If you want to be part of a movement of underdogs that’s starting to make more noise with each passing day, join us.
+If you want to be part of a group of Rebels dedicated and committed to getting results and encouraging others to do the same, join us.
 If you want to find out what you’re physically and mentally capable of, if you want to take action today rather than dreaming about tomorrow, join us.